lucydot/ChooChoo/docs/instructors/setup.md

 ## 2. Set repository permissions

+!!!
+Note

+    The Github web interface does seem to change on a fairly frequent basis.
+We will try to keep instructions up-to-date, but please do let us know if they need updating.

 #### Enable Issues

 You may need to enable Issues on the repository.
 To do this: